 Here are a few green options to consider:

 - Replace older appliances with new, efficient ones designed to use less energy.
-This reduces the impact on the environment and could result in lower utility bills — saving you hundreds of dollars every year.
-Plus, when you replace appliances, you’ll typically qualify for rebates through your local utility company and/or tax credits from the government.
+This reduces the impact on the environment and could result in lower utility bills.
+Plus, when you replace appliances, you may qualify for available rebates through your local utility company and/or tax credits from the government.

 - Install a “smart” thermostat to control how much energy you use in your home.
 You can either program the thermostat to heat or cool your home ahead of time or access it remotely using your phone to make adjustments.
 Most “smart” thermostats also give you tracking reports as a way to help guide your energy use.
 And, many allow you to remotely access other “smart” devices in your home, such as lights or locks.
 Over time, you’ll find that your home uses less energy and may even lower your monthly utility bills.
 Plus, your heating and cooling systems will likely last longer, because they will be used only when you need them.

 - Install solar panels to harness the energy from the sun to power your home.
-Not only will you save money on your electricity bill, but you may receive special rebates and tax incentives through the federal and state governments.
+You may receive special rebates and tax incentives through the federal and state governments.
 While solar panels can be costly to install, the long-term benefits may outweigh your initial investment.

 Some of these green options are fairly simple to implement, while others may require a little more time, expertise, and money.
 But no matter what type of green upgrades you might make, tapping into the equity in your home may be a great way to fund them.